Introduction

 Mission Statement

-• Creates diverse educational experiences that develop ethical, intellectually curious students who advance the intellectual and cultural life of the university, regionally, nationally, and internationally through performances, recordings, research, teaching, and other public activities
+- creates diverse educational experiences that develop ethical, intellectually curious students who advance the intellectual and cultural life of the university as well as regionally, nationally, and internationally through performances, recordings, research, teaching, and other public activities;

-• Offers undergraduate programs in composition, performance, jazz performance, music education, and music recording
+- offers undergraduate programs in audio and music production, music education, and music performance;

 Accreditation